shockscript/spec/src/overview/embedding-resources.md

 # Embedding resources

 The `Embed()` expression may be used for embedding files and media into the program.
-Its default behavior is to return a `data:` or external URL.
+Its default behavior is to return a `data:` (for small files) or external URL (for large files).

 ```
 Embed("thumb.webp")